Postgraduate research courses in Earth and Environmental Sciences

 The School does not require a research proposal or a sample of written work.

 Non-native English speaking applicants must attain an IELTS overall score of 6.5 with a minimum of 6.0 minimum in individual elements.
 TOEFL (iBT) with a score of 100 may also be accepted.
 For further information, see English language requirements and In-sessional English language services.

-Further details of entry requirements and application procedures can be found on the postgraduate application page.
+Further details of entry requirements, application procedures and to apply can be found on the postgraduate application page.